This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 As at 2023, the house at Marble Hill is free to enter from Wednesdays to Sundays, from April to October.

-A free public art gallery in Richmond near to the river’s edge, the Orleans House gallery was recently restored to its original Baroque beauty.
+A free public art gallery near to the river’s edge, the Orleans House gallery was recently restored to its original Baroque beauty.

 A former Palladian villa built in 1719, Orleans House Gallery also had a large what’s on programme, live events, a cafe located in a former stables plus a woodland glade to explore.